Workers Compensation Insurance Protects The Employer

 What does workers’ compensation insurance cover?

-Benefits paid to employees generally include: unlimited reimbursement of medical expenses, a portion of lost wages, some vocational rehabilitation, a survivors death benefits.
-Benefits paid to the employer generally include: Responses to lawsuits brought by injured employees or their dependents for grossly negligent acts by the employer, protection against employee claims for pain and suffering and loss of relationship in most states.
+Benefits paid to the you the employer generally include: Responses to lawsuits brought by injured employees or their dependents for grossly negligent acts by the employer, protection against employee claims for pain and suffering and loss of relationship in most states.

 How does workers’ compensation insurance work?

-When a worker suffers an injury, even a minor one, it is immediately reported to the workers’ compensation insurance carrier.
-The employee seeks necessary medical attention, and the insurance company pays the bills.
+When a worker suffers an injury, even one that may be insignificant immediately report to the workers’ compensation insurance carrier.
+When employee seeks medical attention, the insurance company pays the bills.
 If the employee misses work because of the injury, the insurance company pays the employee limited benefits for the lost time.
-If the employee is not able to return to the job due to a permanent injury, the insurer pays to re-train the employee for another line of work.
+If the employee is not able to return to the job due to a permanent injury, the insurer assists in paying to re-train the employee for another line of work.
 If the employee dies, the insurer pays a death benefit to the employee’s family.

 What affects the rates?